 Citrus Summer Wedding Centerpiece

-Even if you opt to use only pops of them, bright colors feel as though they are a necessity during the summer.
+Even if you opt to use only pops of them, bright colors feel like a necessity during the summer.
 Garden roses are in season, and so is greenery.
-However, it’s the citrus included in this summer centerpiece by Emblem Flowers that catches our eye the most.
-Fruit adds wonderful texture and color.Continue to 7 of 21 below.
+However, it’s the citrus included in this summer centerpiece by Emblem Flowers that have the most impact.
+Fruit adds wonderful texture and color.Continue to 6 of 20 below.

 Lisianthus and Rose Summer Wedding Centerpiece

-We have been known to mistake lisianthus for roses, and that’s due to the similar soft feel of the petals.
-In this neutral ivory and greenery filled centerpiece by Karen’s Garden, lisianthus is paired with roses, and we love the elegant look the design creates.
-We also can’t help but notice the jasmine vine peeking through on the right-hand side.Continue to 8 of 21 below.
+People often mistake lisianthus for roses, and that’s due to the similar soft feel of the petals.
+In this neutral ivory and greenery filled centerpiece by Karen’s Garden, lisianthus is paired with roses, and the design creates a gorgeous, elegant look.
+If you look closely, you'll also notice jasmine vine peeking through on the right-hand side.Continue to 7 of 20 below.

 Italian Ruscus Summer Wedding Centerpiece

-Greenery is always appropriate, especially for couples who wish to take a more minimalist approach to their wedding’s design.
-Fox & Fig beautifully shows how Italian ruscus mixed together with candles can create a simple look that still packs a punch.Continue to 9 of 21 below.
+Greenery is always appropriate for centerpieces, especially for couples who wish to take a more minimalist approach to their wedding’s design.
+Fox & Fig beautifully shows how Italian ruscus mixed together with candles can create a simple look that still packs a punch.Continue to 8 of 20 below.

 Hydrangea Summer Wedding Centerpiece

-Although we see hydrangea used in wedding centerpieces throughout the year, peak blooming season is actually during the summer.
-This in season summer flower easily transforms for any wedding’s style.
-Here, Revelation Design paired hydrangea with greenery and roses to create a luxurious, elegant look for a ballroom wedding at the Omni Amelia Island.Continue to 10 of 21 below.
+Although hydrangeas are used in wedding centerpieces throughout the year, peak blooming season is actually during the summer.
+This in-season summer flower easily transforms for any wedding’s style.
+Here, Revelation Design paired hydrangea with greenery and roses to create a luxurious, elegant look for a ballroom wedding at the Omni Amelia Island.Continue to 9 of 20 below.